bogardon/MSCarouselView/README.md

     - (BOOL) carouselViewShouldWrap:(MSCarouselView *)carouselView;
     - (void) carouselView:(MSCarouselView *)carouselView didTapViewAtIndex:(NSUInteger)index;

-# Caution

-MSCarouselView does not support multiple orientations yet.

 # License

 MSCarouselView is available under the MIT License.
 See LICENSE for more info.